RavenLRS/raven/README.md

 ## Compiling Raven

-Raven is built on top of [esp-idf V3.0](https://github.com/espressif/esp-idf), so as a first step to compile Raven you should install and configure it.
+Raven is built on top of [esp-idf](https://github.com/espressif/esp-idf), but it includes it as a submodule, so you should only need to install the [Xtensa toolchain](https://docs.espressif.com/projects/esp-idf/en/stable/get-started/index.html)

+Raven you should install and configure it.
 Make sure to install version 3.0 by running `git checkout v3.0` (their instructions will give you the development version, not a stable one).
-Download the required submodules by running `git submodule init` followed by `git submodule update -r` in the same directory that you have cloned the esp-idf repository.
+Download the required submodules by running `git submodule init` followed by `git submodule update -r` in the same directory that you have cloned the esp-idf repository (i.e. no need to clone the master esp-idf repository).

-Clone the Raven repository by running `git clone --recursive https://github.com/RavenLRS/raven.git`.
+Then, clone the Raven repository by running `git clone --recursive https://github.com/RavenLRS/raven.git`.
 Don't forget the `--recursive` option, since Raven uses submodules.

 From the directory where you've cloned Raven, run `PORT=<port> TARGET=<target> make erase flash` to flash a new module.
 For updating a board which is already running Raven, omit the `erase` part to avoid wiping your configuration.
 The `erase` is only